Anterior cruciate ligament injury – symptoms, causes, knee pads and knee supports

 Recommended protection & support

-In the case of cruciate ligament injuries, a stabilizing knee brace is often used to provide lateral stability, movement control and prevent hyperextension.
+In the case of cruciate ligament injuries, a stabilising knee brace is often used to provide lateral stability, movement control and prevent hyperextension.
 The brace can be used both as support while waiting for surgery, as a complement to rehabilitation or for people who do not have surgery.
 Rehabilitation with a physiotherapist is always crucial to regain function and stability in the knee joint.
+See all our knee and knee joint products here.